Here are 5 pubs where you can watch and enjoy Euro 2020 in Glasgow this summer

 Euro 2020 finally kicked off on June 11 this year, with Scotland’s first game coming two days later, as Czech Republic took a 2-0 win away from Hampden Park and, despite picking up a valiant draw against England at Wembley, Steve Clarke’s side sadly crashed out on June 22 after losing 3-1 to Croatia.

-However, there is still plenty interest in the tournament, with the knockout stages just around the corner and pub giant Greene King have offered fans the best alternative and the ‘ultimate experience’ this summer, with their various sport pubs in Glasgow ready for the game and available to book now.
+However, there is still plenty interest in the tournament, with the knockout now well underway, pub giant Greene King have offered fans the best alternative and the ‘ultimate experience’ this summer, with their various sport pubs in Glasgow ready for the game and available to book now.

-The popular pub chain aims to give fans the best view and atmosphere’ and promises to be your choice as the ‘Home of Pub Sport’ this summer – but where are the best Glasgow pubs to watch the championships this summer?
+The popular pub chain aims to give fans the best view and atmosphere’ and promises to be your choice as the ‘Home of Pub Sport’ this summer – but where are the best Glasgow pubs to watch the final stages of Euro 2020?

 The Great Western Road pub in Glasgow West End’s offers Grand, spacious pub big screens in a spacious setting.
 The self-proclaimed ‘home of the ice cold pint’ also offers a mean steak pie, which sounds perfect for tucking into while Europe’s big guns battle each other for tournament glory.
 The pub will be showing every single game at the tournament and has tables to book right now.